Urbana teen pleads guilty to drug-related shooting

-URBANA — An Urbana teen who admitted he shot a man during a drug deal gone bad almost a year ago faces up to 30 years in prison.
+URBANA — A young Urbana male who admitted he shot a man during a drug deal gone bad almost a year ago faces up to 30 years in prison.

 Mekhi Davis, 15, whose last known address was in the 1800 block of South Cottage Grove Avenue, pleaded guilty Friday to aggravated battery with a firearm for shooting a 23-year-old man at the apartment complex where Davis was living with his mother and a brother.